1951 San Francisco State Gators football team

 The 1951 San Francisco State Gators football team represented San Francisco State College—now known as San Francisco State University—as a member of the Far Western Conference (FWC) during the 1951 college football season.
 Led by second-year head coach Joe Verducci, San Francisco State compiled an overall record of 8–2 with a mark of 2–0 in conference play, placing second in the FWC.
-For the season the team outscored by its opponents 246 to 167.
+For the season, the team was outscored by its opponents 246 to 167.
 The Gators played home games at Cox Stadium in San Francisco.

 Schedule

 Team players in the NFL

-No San Francisco State players were selected in the 1952 NFL Draft.
+No San Francisco State players were selected in the 1952 NFL draft.

 The following finished their college career in 1951, were not drafted, but played in the NFL.